top of page

 Seven Pillars.jpg

 FOOD SECURITY / AGRICULTURE: Our world leaders have consistently identified both healthcare and food security as the two greatest risk factors in South Sudan.
-SSHCO exist as an organization to bring health and hope to where it is lost, and basic nutritional needs are fundamentally intertwined with this mission.
-Through its partnerships with organizations and subject matter experts, SSHCO is dedicated to facilitating the training and development of agricultural entrepreneurs and logistical solutions in South Sudan that will increase seasonal resilience and growth.
+SSHCO exist as an organization to bring health and basic nutritional needs are fundamentally intertwined with its mission.
+Through its partnerships with organizations and subject matter experts, SSHCO is dedicated to facilitating the training and development of agriculture.
+Project S.U.C.C.E.S.S. will train women and the students in best practices in growing their own gardens and fruit trees.

 bottom of page